xxilytoo/LifeXinHub/README.md

-# MusicalWonders
+# LifeXinHub
-Fun Personal Project to create a place where music can be played easily.
+Fun Personal Project to create a place of productivity and music.